fivequarters/q5/docs/release-notes/fusebit-ops-cli.md

 _Released 09/28/21_

-- **Enhancement.** Add CORS policy to allow Downloading packages from S3 using presigned urls coming from the fusebit registry.
+- **Enhancement.** Add CORS policy to allow downloading packages from S3 using presigned urls coming from the Fusebit registry.

 ## Version 1.30.0